Grow Your Super

 Make your cheque payable to Retail Employees Superannuation Trust.

 Your spouse can help you save for retirement by making contributions on your behalf.
-If you are not earning an income, or if your salary is less than $13,800, your spouse may also receive an 18% income tax rebate for contributions up to $3,000 per year.
+If you are not earning an income, or if your salary is less than $13,800, your spouse may receive a maximum rebate of $540 for contributions up to $3,000 per year.

 Spouse contribution payment